Rene-007/atomicDDA/340_advancedDDA_GPU-optimized/README.md

 This is a *2.5x* improvement compared to the 2.8&thinsp;s achived in the last section and around *1250x* faster than the inital standardDDA which resulted in 22&thinsp;min and 31.6&thinsp;s (1351.6&thinsp;s).
 This is a big difference.

-To show the capabalities of the FFT-GPU combination, we decrease the spacing as well as the pitch to 1&thinsp;nm (*15.625x* more dipole and *10x* more wavelengths) and reduce the tolerance from `1e-2` to `1e-3`.
+To show the capabalities of the FFT-GPU combination, we decrease the spacing as well as the pitch to 1&thinsp;nm (*15.625x* more dipoles and *10x* more wavelengths) and reduce the tolerance from `1e-2` to `1e-3`.
 The results are presented below:

     >> advancedDDA
     Building a 50nm x 50nm spheroid with 1030301 grid points and 65267 dipoles